chrisbrejon/OpenDRT-OCIO-Config/README.md

 This is state-of-the-art / cutting-edge Color Management but in its most minimalistic and simple form.

 I don't think you can do a config more "plug and play play" than this one:
-- Inputs and textures is in "linear"
+- Inputs (textures) are in "linear"
 - Rendering and Nuke working space is also in "linear"
 - View Transform is for Rec.1886 display